Anxiety

 • degradation relating to climate change

-Types of Anxiety:
+Types of Anxiety

 Starting with the idea that anxiety is a response to a perceived flight or fight situation, it’s not difficult to see that the trigger is Stress.
-But the salient difference between stress and anxiety is that when the source of the stress disappears, the feelings of stress too disappear; meanwhile anxiety may stick around, and you’re left feeling like you may never escape its clutches.
-This is what makes anxiety disorders so debilitating, and also why it’s split into so many different types, which include:
+But the salient difference between stress and anxiety is that when the source of the stress disappears, the feelings of stress too disappear; meanwhile, anxiety may stick around, and you’re left feeling like you may never escape its clutches.
+This is what makes anxiety disorders so debilitating and also why it’s split into so many different types, which include:

-Generalized Anxiety Disorder (GAD):
+Generalised Anxiety Disorder (GAD)

-Generalised anxiety disorder manifests as an extreme and unrealistic worry or tension about general things like school, health, relationships or minor matters such as chores, car repairs, or appointments.
-Sometimes there’s even nothing to trigger these feelings.
+Generalised anxiety disorder manifests as an extreme and unrealistic worry or tension about general things like school, health, relationships, or minor matters such as chores, car repairs, or appointments.
+Sometimes, there’s even nothing to trigger these feelings.

-Panic Disorder:
+Panic Disorder

 To understand panic disorder in any measure, we must first discuss what a panic attack is.
 A panic attack is a feeling of intense fear that comes on suddenly and peaks within 10 to 20 minutes.
 The initial trigger of the fear can be known or unknown.
 Its physical symptoms can mimic a heart attack.
 You may also experience: